ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2020-14339](https://github.com/Live-Hack-CVE/CVE-2020-14339) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-14339.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-14339.svg)

 ## CVE-2020-14334
- A flaw was found in Red Hat Satellite 6 which allows privileged attacker to read cache files.
-These cache credentials could help attacker to gain complete control of the Satellite instance.
+ A flaw was found in Red Hat Satellite.
+An attacker could gain access to cache files further allowing access to cached credentials that could help the attacker to gain complete control of the Satellite instance.
+The highest threat from this vulnerability is to data confidentiality and integrity as well as system availability.